Laws, Morality, and the Bible: Is There a Connection?

 Even the lunatics of Stonewall know that morality is legislated.
 Both sides, Jerusalem and Sodom, make a claim to what’s right.
 Neither one can tolerate the acts of the other.
 It’s just a matter of which morality will prevail.

-Morality is like that; you can’t negotiate it.
+Morality is like that; you can certainly legislate it, but you can’t negotiate it.
 If you believe something to be moral, but surrender it, you're a coward (or worse).
 We don’t admire workers that surrender to occupational corruption, politicians who know that they shouldn’t live at the expense of the overburdened taxpayer but do so anyway, or the man that breaks his wedding vows.
 And this is why law needs the foundation of morality.
 It provides the stability and confidence that we are doing the right thing.

 So, law must reflect a moral code.
 This is not very controversial, except to those that are trying to impose their own moral code which amounts to “let me do as I please so I can hurt as many people as I like if it pleases me.”
 But even morality must be rooted in something more basic than itself.
 So the second premise is